autocrypt/autocrypt/doc/examples.rst

 Autocrypt key discovery happens through headers of mail messages sent between mail apps.
 Similar to TLS's machine to machine handshake, users first need to have a cleartext mail exchange.
-Subsequent mails from the receiving peer will may then be encrypted.
+Subsequent mails from the receiving peer may then be encrypted.
 Mail apps show encryptability to their users at "compose-mail" time and give them a choice of encryption or cleartext, defaulting to what the other side has specified in their header.